Beginning Greek Web Class

 You can contact the instructor with your questions by email, or visit the live office hour conference meeting to dialogue with him.

-Athenaze is structured around story that continues in each lesson.
-All of these are recorded for you to have on your MP3 player or computer to push you toward fluency (understanding a story being read at speed).
+Athenaze is structured around a story that continues through each lesson.
+All of these sections of the story are recorded for you to have on your MP3 player or computer as another aid to push you toward fluency (understanding a story being read at speed).
 As you work through the material you can quickly review past material by reviewing the story from the beginning.